FriendsOfREDAXO/cke5/README.md

 The Styles are prefixed with `.ck-content`.
 You should add this class to your output element and load the included `cke5_content_styles.css` form the assets folder.

+After installation of this AddOn you can use /assets/addons/cke5/cke5_content_styles.css or better make your own.

 ## Keyboard support